 Use sound biosecurity measures.
 Record who visits your property and limit who has contact with your pigs.
 Ensure all visitors and workers, particularly if they have been overseas, are wearing clean clothes and disinfected boots on entry.
 Never allow a visitor to feed ‘treats’ to your pigs.

 How do I report if I think I have swine fever in my pigs?

-Both classical and African swine fever are Notifiable Diseases.
+Both African and classical swine fever are Notifiable Diseases.
 If one of these diseases were introduced, they would not only pose a major disease risk to your pigs but also have a have a very severe impact on the pig industry, through loss of pigs and disruption of pig export markets.

-If you see signs that may be classical or African swine fever in your pigs, isolate the pigs and contact:
+If you see signs that may be African or classical swine fever in your pigs, isolate the pigs and immediately contact: